 Winter Faire at Bayview Opera House

 Celebrate the winter holidays with the Bayview Opera House.
-There will be snow! $1 ice skating (includes skate rental) lots of arts activities for the kiddos, live music, food and gift vendors, and Santa and Santa Land.
+There will be snow! $1 ice skating (includes skate rental) lots of arts activities for the kiddos, live music, food and gift vendors and Santa.
 You can take the MUNI T-line right there, too!

 Mendell Plaza, 3rd Street between Oakdale Ave.